Take Back Compliance

 Weekly Cup of Joe #19 –Projects in Wrong Place and Time

-Project requirements are one of the first things that have to be determined when starting a new project.
-Sometimes it might be quite challenging.
+Few tips on Project requirements are one of the first things that have to be determined when starting a new project.

-Select suppliers very carefully because the materials, parts and or services provided by them have significant impact on the product quality.
+Select suppliers very carefully because the materials, parts and/or services provided by them have a significant impact on the product quality, and profitability.

 Weekly Cup of Joe #17 –Don’t Buy Pig in a Poke!